OliverJRCox/XIIO/XIIO_v2_firmware/README.md

 # Alternate firmware for Doboz Audio XIIO

-This is an independent firmware update for [Doboz Audio XIIO](http://doboz.audio/xiio/) touchplate keyboard Eurorack module.
+This is an independent firmware update OF AN INDEPENDENT FIRMWARE UPDATE HOLY SHIT for [Doboz Audio XIIO](http://doboz.audio/xiio/) touchplate keyboard Eurorack module.
 Use at your own risk.

+In this iteration, I'm going 'fuck it' and adding aftertouch.

+// Previous docs below here:

 ![](https://github.com/icnagy/XIIO/workflows/Build%20XIOO%20firmware/badge.svg)